Tag Archives: new england

 I’m spending a few days in Connecticut on family business and thought I would take the opportunity to get some photography in at the same time.
 Obviously the river in February is a little cold and nope, I’m not going to take the polar plunge and even test the water temperature.

-For this edition of #FixitFriday I’m going through my favorite photos from last summer and in the process reliving my Block Island dream trip.
+For this edition of #FixitFriday photo editing I’m going to work on some of my favorite photos from last summer and in the process relive my Block Island dream trip.

-Seems an appropriate way to end a summer, reliving last summer, laying on a beach and relaxing exploring the island of my youth.
-Most of the time the skies were overcast and cloudy, good when avoiding a sun burn, but I found it a difficult photography challenge.
-The result of the cloudy skies were flat and drab.
-Although I reworked them a bit in Photoshop CS2 I still didn’t get the result I was after.
+My camera that year was a glorified point and shoot Fuji 1500S and I had not learned how to read histograms in camera.
+I only had the option of JPS and can only dream of the possibilities if I had the RAW option.
+Most of the time the skies were overcast and cloudy, good when avoiding a sun burn, but I found it to be a photography challenge.
+The camera meter was reading the glare coming from the water and surrounding ocean.
+The result were photos that leaned toward the dark side, the cloudy skies were flat and drab.
+Although I reworked them a bit in Photoshop CS2 I still didn’t get good results.

 Lightroom 4 screen shot (click for larger image)

 I always shot on aperture priority and as a result many of my images were underexposed.
-Not only did I open up the shadows and exposure in Lightroom 4 I also decreased the noise.
+These dark images took more editing than just increasing the exposure, I opened up the shadows, and eliminated the camera noise in the Lightroom detail option by moving the noise slider to the right.

 Below is the straight out of camera shot and the resulting end photo in Lightroom.